GitterHubber21/Constellation/README.md

+The README and comments in the code were written with the help of AI.

 # Constellation Creating Game

 Welcome to the Constellation Guessing Game!
 This interactive web application allows users to create and connect stars in a virtual space, simulating a constellation-building experience.
 The game is designed to be fun and engaging, encouraging creativity and exploration.
 Let the sky be your canvas!